 - You must be really close to a water source

-It´s important to identify what your intentions are by growing marijuana and thereby choose consciously which option is better for you.
-If everyone in the world was growing marijuana indoors, there would be a tremendous amount of electric energy being sucked out of the grid.
+It´s important to identify what your intentions are by growing weed and thereby choose consciously which option is better for you.
+If everyone in the world was growing cannabis indoors, there would be a tremendous amount of electric energy being sucked out of the grid.
 It just seems to be a little bit ironic to be damaging nature to grow a plant that was a gift from nature!
-There is honestly not better food for your marijuana plant than natural sunlight, no matter how advanced technology becomes.
+There is honestly not better food for your cannabis plant than natural sunlight, no matter how advanced technology becomes.